In this article I’ll randomly present easy to implement, effective ways to boost the SEO of your WordPress blog.

 Connecting related posts/pages with each other will let Google know that you’ve created content on various aspects of a certain topic.
 This can make you a stronger candidate to rank for that topic.

 Well-chosen images strengthen your message.
 You shouldn’t forget to give those images good

-alt attributes: alt tags and title tags to strengthen the message towards search engine spiders and improve the accessibility of your website.
+alt attributes: alt tags and title tags strengthen the message towards search engine spiders and improve accessibility of your website.
 For any picture on your site, the alt tag should describe what’s on it.
 Screen readers for the blind and visually impaired will read out the alt tag text and thus make your picture accessible.

 You can also optimize images to cut the load times of your site’s pages by loading appropriately sized images.
 The images you create in programs like Photoshop and Illustrator look amazing but often the file sizes are very large.
 This is because the images are in a format which makes them easier to manipulate in different ways.
-With file sizes upwards of a couple of megabytes per image, if you put these files on your website it would be very slow to load
+With file sizes upwards of a couple of megabytes per image, if you put these files on your website it would be very slow to load.

 7. Use security plugins that strengthen your website’s security by offering all-in-one security solutions